 - Can run in Live mode

 Solus is one of the fastest growing Linux distros which is being picked up by both experienced and new users.
 We’ve already mentioned it in our 4 Best Linux Distros for Beginners That Are Not Ubuntu-Based article.
 As it’s a rolling distro, Solus gets all the latest updates.
 But what’s in it for gamers who love Linux?

 Solus comes with Steam integration, which improves the gaming experience.
 In default mode, Solus disables Steam runtime and uses its own runtime for better performance and integration.
 One should also note that Solus is an independent Linux distro.
-This free and open source gaming OS comes with a variety of choice: Budgie, MATE, and GNOME editions.
+This free and open source gaming OS comes with a variety of choices: Budgie, MATE, and GNOME editions.

 Best Solus Features for Linux Gaming